Robert Lingat

-Life
+Early life

-Lingat was born in Charleville in 1892, and though not much is known of his personal life, it is established that he received his doctorate in Law in Paris in 1919.
+Lingat was born in Charleville in 1892, and though not much is known of his personal life.

+After graduating from École nationale des Arts et Métiers, he received his doctorate in law in Paris in 1919.

+He married in 1920 Leontine Drouet and had three daughters, Pauline Vicheney (1935-2018), Liliane Bongiorni (1937-2021) and Renée Richard (born in 1939).

 He moved to work in Bangkok as a legal adviser between 1924 and 1940 where he became involved in the growing debate regarding the origin of the Indian legal system.